Chronic Neck Pain Is Long Lasting & Troublesome Pain In The Neck & Shoulders

 By moving the muscles, tendons and ligaments, we may significantly reduce joint stiffness and weakness, increase circulation to the area to assist the body in cleansing and healing the area and help to correct muscle imbalance.

 Initially, rest is recommended to decrease activity which may cause further damage.
-A soft neck brace or neck collar helps with this.
+A soft, yet supportive neck brace can help with this and also prevent temperature fluctuations.
 Ice is recommended to help reduce inflammation by restricting blood flow to the injured area along with anti-inflammatory medications when not contraindicated.

 Anti-inflammatory medications pose a risk of complications, so that leaves ice to reduce the inflammation.
 Unfortunately, many people do not like ice on their neck.
 Personally, I fall into this category and I have found many patients do not follow instructions for icing the neck to reduce inflammation and help to prevent a chronic condition.
 Icing the neck may feel good on a hot summer day, but injury has no season and the cold may cause muscle spasm.
-This muscle spasm or contracting can decrease local blood flow causing blood stasis and obstruction which can slow the healing process and prolongs the return of normal motion.
+This muscle spasm or contracting can decrease local blood flow causing blood stasis or pooling and obstruction, which can slow the healing process and prolong return of normal motion.

 Fortunately, there are some alternatives to ice which can help to reduce inflammation and restore normal circulation, helping to heal the neck quickly and reduce the risk of chronic pain.
 There are healing herbs which can help to reduce pain and restore normal circulation.
-These herbs can be taken internally and applied topically and are very effective and safe when used as directed.
-These healing herbs can help to reduce swelling and inflammation, alleviate pain and restore normal circulation quickly, without any of the negative effects produced by icing.
+These herbs for neck pain can be taken internally as well as applied topically and are very effective and safe when used as directed.
+These healing herbs can help to reduce swelling and inflammation, alleviate pain and restore normal circulation quickly, without any of the negative effects produced by icing in sensitive individuals.

 In Chinese medical terms, the area develops a chronic obstruction of energy in a joint or muscle.
 If normal circulation is not restored, the body cannot repair itself.
 Adhesions form which limit motion and causing a low level inflammation.
 In repeated injury and/or chronic inflammation, scar tissue forms.
 Ongoing inflammation may cause calcium deposits in muscles, tendons and joints which create more inflammation and a chronic neck pain cycle as seen with bursitis and tendonitis.